ibm-cloud-docs/schematics/action-setup.md

       {: tip}

    2. If you want to use a private GitHub repository, enter your personal access token.
 The personal access token is used to authenticate with your GitHub repository to access your Ansible playbook.
 For more information, refer to [creating a personal access token for the command line](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token){: external}.
    3. Review the default Ansible version that is displayed.
-If you use your own Ansible playbook, make sure that your playbook can be run with the Ansible version that is displayed.
+If you use your own Ansible playbook, make sure that your playbook can be run with the displayed Ansible version.
-   4. Click **Retrieve playbooks**. {{site.data.keyword.bpshort}} connects to your repository, and a retrieves a list of Ansible playbooks that are found in the repository.
+   4. Click **Retrieve playbooks** button to connect to your repository, and retrieve the list of Ansible playbooks from your Git repository.
    5. Select the playbook that you want to run.
-   6. Select the **Verbosity** level that you want.
-The verbosity level determines how much information is written to the logs when your Ansible playbook is executed.
+   6. Select the **Verbosity** level.
+The verbosity level determines volume of information that needs to be written to the logs when your Ansible playbook is executed.
 The supported values are `0 (Normal)`, `1 (verbose)`, `2 (More Verbose)`, `3 (Debug)`, `4 (Connection Debug`).
-For example, if you want to debug your playbook or want to include a detailed summary for each task that Ansible executes, select a high verbosity level.
-You can see the logs in {{site.data.keyword.bpshort}} when you run your playbook.
+For example, if you want to debug your playbook or want to include a detailed summary for each task that Ansible runs, select a high verbosity level.
+You can view the logs when your playbook runs.
    7. Optional: Click the **Advanced options** to define command line variables that you want to pass to the playbook.
-Command line variables must be entered as key-value pairs.
-If the variable contains sensitive information, enable the **Sensitive** option so that the value is hidden from the users who look at your action after it is created.
-For example, to provide the VSI IP address for the Ansible operation to start and stop VSI servers, you defined the key-value as shown in the screen capture.
+Command line variables must be entered in key-value pairs.
+If the variable contains sensitive information, enable the **Sensitive** option so that the value is hidden for the users when accessed after the action is created.
+For example, to provide the VSI IP address for the Ansible operation to start and stop VSI servers, you can define the key-value as shown in the screen capture.
    <img src="images/img_actions_variables.png" alt="Schematics action set up" width="800" style="width: 800px; border-style: none"/>
-   8. Click **Next** to save the action details. {{site.data.keyword.bpshort}} verifies the YAML file and displays the action settings page to configure the {{site.data.keyword.cloud_notm}} resource inventory where you want to run your Ansible playbook.
+   8. Click the **Next** button to save the action details. {{site.data.keyword.bpshort}} verifies the `YAML` file and displays the action settings page to configure the {{site.data.keyword.cloud_notm}} resource inventory where you want to run your Ansible playbook.
 4. Select the {{site.data.keyword.cloud_notm}} resources where you want to run your Ansible playbook.
-These resources are referred to as the resource inventory.
 You can use an existing resource inventory, or create a new one by using the inventory selector wizard or uploading a file that includes the IP addresses or hostnames of the {{site.data.keyword.cloud_notm}} hosts that you want to connect to.

    To view an existing inventory:
    1. Select your **Location**, where the inventory is created.
    2. View your list of inventory.